-Note: If you are under the age of 65, you can contribute up to $540,000 in non-concessional contributions for the 2016/2017 year, and likewise this was available for the 2015/2016 and 2014/2015 years.
-This opportunity to take advantage of the non-concessional cap for future years, in the current financial year, is known as the bring-forward rule (see later in this article for an explanation of the bring-forward rule, or see our SuperGuide article Bring-forward rule: 10 super facts you should know, and for how the bring-forward rule will operate from July 2017, see SuperGuide article New $100,000 cap: Cut to non-concessional contributions cap).
+Important: If you are under the age of 65, you can contribute up to $300,000 in non-concessional contributions for the 2017/2018 year (for the 2016/2017 year, the limit is $540,000, and was also applicable for the 2015/2016 and 2014/2015 years), representing your annual cap over a 3-year period.
+The opportunity to take advantage of the non-concessional cap for future years, in the current financial year, is known as the bring-forward rule (see later in this article for an explanation of the bring-forward rule, or see our SuperGuide article Bring-forward rule: 10 super facts you should know).

 Non-concessional contributions cap for 2017/2018 year, for 2016/2017 year and previous years

 *If you’re aged 65 or over, you must satisfy a work test to make super contributions (see SuperGuide article Over-65s work test: How does it operate again?).
 You cannot make voluntary super contributions after turning 75.
 For more information on the over-75 rule, see SuperGuide article Super contributions beyond the age of 75.

 **From 1 July 2017 onwards, if your total superannuation balance is equal to, or more than, $1.6 million, you cannot make non-concessional contributions on or after 1 July 2017.

 Can I contribute more than $100,000 in NCCs during the 2017/2018 year?